freya117/freya1919.github.io/index.md

     <!-- Left text content -->
     <div class="text-content bio-content">
       <p>
-        <strong>Hi, I'm Freya</strong>, a dual-degree graduate student in Electrical Engineering & Computer Science (EECS) and City Planning (DUSP) at MIT.
+        <strong>Hi, I'm Freya</strong>, a dual-degree graduate student in <a href="https://www.eecs.mit.edu/">Electrical Engineering & Computer Science (EECS)</a> and <a href="https://dusp.mit.edu/">City Planning (DUSP)</a> at MIT.
 My work sits at the intersection of artificial intelligence, machine learning, and urban systems, with a focus on applying computational methods to real-world challenges in infrastructure, mobility, and environmental resilience.
       </p>

       <p>